HTA Roundtable_DSC_2403

 CARTAGENA, COLOMBIA | 15 AUGUST 2024

-The ISPOR HTA Roundtable - Latin America will take place on 15 August 2024 alongside the ISPOR Colombia Chapter conference in Cartagena, Colombia.
-The topic of discussion is TBD.
+The ISPOR HTA Roundtable - Latin America took place on 15 August 2024 alongside the ISPOR Colombia Chapter conference in Cartagena, Colombia.
+The topic of discussion is adaptive HTA and how to assess mid-high cost drugs and technologies that have a large impact on the population/prevalence.

 2023 HTA Roundtable - Latin America